-Overall, six trials (EMS [N=142],59 EPHT [N=777)],61 PEPI [N=700],74 WHI [N=16,608],23 WISDOM [N=4,385],123 and ERA [N=209]62) provided information about preventing coronary heart disease with estrogen plus progestin (Appendix G Table 7).
+Overall, six trials (EMS [N=142], EPHT [N=777)], PEPI [N=700], WHI [N=16,608],

-Of these, three trials (EPHT, 61 PEPI, 74 and WHI23) were similar enough to be combined in a meta-analysis.
-We did not include the ERA study, which enrolled only women with an elevated cardiovascular risk, 62 the EMS trial 59 because its definition of cardiovascular events also included deep vein thrombosis and cerebrovascular events, and the WISDOM trial because it had a followup time of only 1 year.
-123 Trials included in the meta-analysis provided data on 18,081 women with treatment durations of 2 to 5.2 years.
-Results of the meta-analysis showed a statistically significantly higher risk of coronary events in women treated with hormone therapy than in those on placebo (2.1% vs. 1.7%; RR, 1.23; 95% CI, 1.00 to 1.52) during a mean followup of 5 years.
-Sensitivity analyses including ERA, EMS, and WISDOM rendered similar results.
+WISDOM [N=4,385], and ERA $[N=209]^{62}$ ) provided information about preventing coronary heart disease with estrogen plus progestin (Appendix G Table 7).

-The WHI reported a HR of 1.18 (95% CI, 0.95 to 1.45) for coronary events.
-102 Long-term followup of women in the WHI showed that 2.4 years after stopping the randomized hormone therapy, the cardiovascular risk was similar between women who took this hormone therapy during the trial and those who received placebo (HR, 1.04; 95% CI, 0.89 to 1.21).
-92
+Of these, three trials (EPHT, PEPI, and WHI) were similar enough to be combined in a meta-analysis.
+We did not include the ERA study, which enrolled only women with an elevated cardiovascular risk, the EMS trial because its definition of cardiovascular events also included deep vein thrombosis and cerebrovascular events, and the WISDOM trial because it had a followup time of only 1 year.
+Trials included in the meta-analysis provided data on 18,081 women with treatment durations of 2 to 5.2 years.
+Results of the meta-analysis showed a numerically higher risk of coronary events in women treated with hormone therapy than in those treated with placebo (2.1% vs. 1.7%; RR, 1.23 [95% CI, 0.996 to 1.520]) during a mean followup of 5 years.
+Sensitivity analyses including ERA, EMS, and WISDOM rendered a statistically significant difference.
+The WHI reported an HR of 1.18 (95% CI, 0.95 to 1.45) for coronary events.
+Long-term followup of women in the WHI showed that 2.4 years after stopping the randomized hormone therapy, the cardiovascular risk was similar between women who took this hormone therapy during the trial and those who received placebo (HR, 1.04 [95% CI, 0.89 to 1.21]).